ClickHouse/ClickHouse/docs/en/query_language/operators.md

 EXTRACT(part FROM date);
 ```

 Extracts a part from a given date.
-For example, you can retrieve a day, a month or a year from a given date.
+For example, you can retrieve a month from a given date, or a second from the time.

 The `part` parameter specifies which part of the date to retrieve.
 The following values are available:

 - `DAY` — The day of the month.
 Available values: 1–31.
 - `MONTH` — The number of a month.
 Available values: 1–12.
 - `YEAR` — The year.
-- `SECOND` — The seconds.
+- `SECOND` — The second.
 Available values: 0–59.
-- `MINUTE` — The minutes.
+- `MINUTE` — The minute.
 Available values: 0–59.
-- `HOUR` — The hours.
+- `HOUR` — The hour.
 Available values: 0–23.

 These values are supported in a lowercase as well.

-You can set both [Date](../data_types/date.md) and [DateTime](../data_types/datetime.md) types as a `date` parameter.
+You can set values with both [Date](../data_types/date.md) and [DateTime](../data_types/datetime.md) types in a `date` parameter.

 Examples: